joyalshaji135/POP-AND-OOP/README.md

                 50
             </td>
             <td>
-                  Write a program to print all postive elements in an array.
+                  Write a program to print all postive elements in an array And Delete all Negative Number in an Array.
             </td>
         </tr>
         <tr>